Sustainability: Residential Dining

 Dining Services generates on average 400 gallons of used cooking oil each month.
 The used oil is picked up and recycled into biodiesel by a third party company.

-With the help of student volunteers, Dining chefs manage and maintain an organic herb garden behind Delta Terrace.
-Take a look at our growing herbs!
+With the help of student volunteers, Dining chefs manage and maintained an organic herb garden behind Delta Terrace.

 • Annual UCLA Foodservice Sustainable Policy Report 2015-16